-Double glazing is a way of creating an insulating layer - either normal air or special heavy gases - between two panes of glass.
+Double glazing is a way of creating an insulating gas layer - either normal air or special heavy gases - between two panes of glass.
 It lets in as much sunlight as single-glazed windows, but is better at holding in heat.
-Double glazing is standard in most new houses but it's also worth installing in existing homes if you’re doing substantial repairs or replacing the windows.
+Double glazing is standard in most new houses but it's also worth installing in existing homes if your existing windows require substantial repairs or replacing.
 If you need to prioritise, install double glazing to the main heated areas of the house as well as to large windows.

 Benefits of double glazing